 Looking for a New Job?
 FINDTHETECH.COM is one stop place for searching new job openings.

-We got a new job details in City and County of San Francisco & they are Hiring Candidates for Security Guard – Access to City Employment (ACE) (8202)
+We got a new job details in University of California San Francisco & they are Hiring Candidates for Research Analyst II

-Company Name : City and County of San Francisco
+Company Name : University of California San Francisco

 Job Category : Jobs in California

 Works on research data reporting assignments that are of moderate diversity in scope.
 Exercises judgment within generally defined practices and policies in selecting methods and techniques for obtaining solutions.

 The Analyst will work closely with the Principal Investigator and the Project Manager to adapt, pilot, and demonstrate the feasibility of evidenced-based universal basic income (UBI) interventions.